 - Students should not receive academic credits for the work done during the term of a USRA.
 Therefore, holders of these awards are not generally permitted to take courses during working hours throughout the term of their award.
 Students may take one course if special arrangements to make up the time under supervision have been made with the supervisor.
 In particular, USRA holders are not permitted to do thesis research during the term of the award.

 Students/supervisors are required to submit their application on-line through NSERC’s on-line portal no later than Friday, January 29, 2021 at 11:59 p.m.

 Students are not required to submit a paper copy to the department.

 The Graduate Studies office will send electronic copies of the submitted applications to each department, as soon as possible after the deadline, for review and ranking.

-The deadline for departments to submit their ranking sheets to the Office of Graduate Studies for students wishing to hold an award in either Summer term 2020, Fall term 2020, or Winter term 2021 is February 14, 2020.
+The deadline for departments to submit their ranking sheets (using the template) to the Office of Graduate Studies for students wishing to hold an award in either Summer term 2021, Fall term 2021, or Winter term 2022 is Monday, February 22, 2021.

 Detailed instructions and the electronic application forms are available from the NSERC website.

 All applications must be completed, verified and submitted on-line through the NSERC on-line portal by Friday, January 29, 2021 at 11:59 p.m.